hamburgerghini1/garuda_dotfiles_2023/README.md

 There is also pw-volume https://github.com/smasher164/pw-volume , no idea if that works since I have not figured out how to control volume... (this is solved by installing pulseaudio-utils on fedora and debian, arch has pw-volume on the aur)

+# Programs that you need (work in progress) * = optional (Names of arch packages)
+git (obviously)
+gnome-polkit
+waybar
+swayfx (if you dont need rounded corners, just use normal sway. you have to remove one line from the config file) swaync swaybg swayidle swaylock swayr sway-interactive-screenshot (on AUR, if you are not on arch, use the binary file) swaysettings-git * lxappearance * wofi rofi * otf-awesome-fonts ttf-awesome-fonts ttf-ms-fonts * noto-fonts noto-fonts-cjk * noto-fonts-emoji cantarell-fonts adobe-base-14-fonts autotiling alacritty and/or kitty (kitty's config looks better imo)

 Screenshot
 ![alt text](https://github.com/hamburgerghini1/garuda_dotfiles_2023/blob/main/screenshot_2023-04-24T19%3A15%3A33.png)